 This can take the form of a sentence, a question, a statement, a collection of several words, or even a drawing, that encapsulates what the person wants from their exploration.
 How this is worded and the topic that it covers is entirely up to the person.
 The facilitator cannot interfere at all in the forming of this sentence.

-Once the person's sentence is established she writes it on a flip chart board.
-This then forms the framework for the exploration.
+Once the person's 'intention' or topic is established this forms the framework for their exploration.

-In this way each word will provide some information to the person about their intention, and the accumulated information can be very revealing as to the underlying dynamics and issues of the intention.
+In this way each word/element will provide some information to the person about their intention.
+The accumulated information can be very revealing as to the underlying dynamics and issue of the intention/topic.

 We know from recent developments in neuroscience that we are far more connected with each other than we think we are.
 In fact we are highly tuned to unconsciously reading and absorbing the minute and subtle messages we are constantly giving out.
-Through the non-verbal parts of our brain, primarily the limbic brain system, we are in constant communication with each other, and in this kind of exploration we purposefully use this to access the unconscious.
-So the process becomes an exploration of the psyche of the person as it relates to the specific issue stated.
+Through the non-verbal parts of our brain, primarily the limbic brain system, we are in constant communication with each other, and in this kind of exploration we purposefully use this to access the unconscious material of the exploring person in relation to the topic he or she wishes to explore.